 How bad would a migration to Esper from my MDM actually be?

 Not very!
 Nobody likes migrations, but we’ve worked to ensure the process for switching to Esper from your existing MDM solution is as simple as possible.
 We can get your existing Android fleet up and running in the Esper console (FYI: we can support very old versions of Android, all the way back to 4.4), potentially in a matter of days.

 Want to know more about what we’re building?

-Well, same.
-We thrive on the diversity of devices and applications our customers bring to us, because we believe the Android platform is ready to tackle the many tough problems true edge devices present.
-Managing that growth and scale is the challenge we know we’re uniquely able to solve, and we’d love to talk with you about what you’re creating, and how Esper can help you build it faster, stronger, and more sustainably.
+Managing fleet growth at scale is the challenge we know we’re uniquely able to solve, and we’d love to talk with you about what you’re creating, and how Esper can help you build it faster, stronger, and more sustainably than an Android MDM.

 And did I mention that this is just the tip of the iceberg?
 Esper is certainly happy to replace or augment your Android MDM, but we can offer so much more.
 Have a question?
 Just wondering how you can try Esper out?
 Want to build Foundation for a device in your lab?
 Get in touch and set up a demo, we’re happy to help.